wpswings/subscriptions-for-woocommerce/README.txt

 Requires at least: 6.7.0
 Tested up to: 6.8.2
 WC requires at least: 6.5.0
-WC tested up to: 10.1.0
+WC tested up to: 10.1.2
-Stable tag: 1.8.7
+Stable tag: 1.8.8
 Requires PHP: 7.4
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-With Subscriptions for WooCommerce, turn your physical or online store into a WooCommerce product subscription store and avail recurring revenue.
+With WooCommerce Subscription, turn your physical or online store into a WooCommerce product subscription store and avail recurring revenue.

 == Description ==

-**GET SUBSCRIPTIONS FOR WOOCOMMERCE AND INCREASE RECURRING REVENUE.
+**GET WOOCOMMERCE SUBSCRIPTIONS AND INCREASE RECURRING REVENUE.
 MANAGE WOOCOMMERCE SUBSCRIPTION ON YOUR ONLINE & OFFLINE STORE WITH RECURRING BILLINGS ON CHECKOUT PAGES**

 The WooCommerce Subscriptions plugin empowers merchants to establish subscription plans, allowing them to offer services or products on a recurring basis.
 This functionality aids in the seamless collection of regular revenue for your online store.